Diffraction by Circular and Triangular Apertures as a Diagnostic Tool of Twisted Matter Waves: Conclusions

 \section{Conclusions}

-Although diffraction and interference of matter waves are most often explored in the non-relativistic regime, we show that triangular-aperture diffraction provides a viable route to diagnose vortex beams well into the moderately relativistic domain.
-With realistic choices of aperture side, detector sampling and a conservative Fraunhofer margin, the method enables retrieval of OAM for electron beams at the MeV scale, relevant for modern electron guns and small circular accelerators such as microtrons, and for typical ion sources.
+Although diffraction and interference of matter waves are most often explored in the nonrelativistic regime, we show that triangular-aperture diffraction provides a viable route to diagnose vortex beams well into the moderately relativistic domain.
+With realistic choices of the aperture side, detector sampling and the boundary of the Fraunhofer zone, the method enables retrieval of OAM for electron beams at the MeV scale, relevant for modern electron guns and small circular accelerators such as microtrons, and for typical ion sources.
 Required source–aperture and aperture–detector distances can reach a few metres in some cases but remain within technological reach, and may be reduced by employing concave focusing masks or modest electron-optical magnification.
 Overall, triangular diffraction offers a simple, passive and experimentally practical OAM diagnostic tool for structured quantum beams.